lithnet/access-manager-docs/installation/migration-consideration-from-v2.md

 The `LithnetAccessManagerAgent3` supersedes the previous agent, and migrates the config, so the upgrade process should be seamless.

-Please read the [linux installation guide](installing-the-access-manager-agent/installing-the-access-manager-agent-linux.md) guide for full details.
+Please read the [Linux installation guide](installing-the-access-manager-agent/installing-the-access-manager-agent-linux.md) guide for full details.

-### Arm32 packages are no longer available
+### ARM32 packages are no longer available
-Due to an incompatibility with .NET 8 and arm32, Lithnet are currently unable to provide an arm32 agent for Access Manager v3.
+Due to an incompatibility with [.NET 8 and ARM32](https://github.com/dotnet/core/discussions/9285), Lithnet is currently unable to provide an ARM32 agent for Access Manager v3.
 You can continue to use the v2 agent on these devices, and upgrade your server to v3.
-Advanced features, such as passphrases will no tbe available on these devices, and they will remain managed by legacy AMSv2 policies.
+Advanced features, such as passphrases will not be available on these devices, and they will remain managed by legacy AMSv2 policies.